jrkyn/README/README.md

 ```bash
 python movenoise.py
 ```
-Configure relevant paths at the top of the script before running.
+Configure relevant path parameters at the top of the script before execution.

 ### Cross-Sensor Data Conversion
-Realize bidirectional transformation between accelerometer and gyroscope data for data augmentation and signal recovery:
+Implement bidirectional transformation between accelerometer and gyroscope data for data augmentation and signal recovery:
 ```bash
 python CGAN_final.py
 ```

 ## Known Limitations
-- Only partial sample data is released due to privacy restrictions.
+- Only limited sample data is released due to privacy restrictions.
-- The current implementation is optimized for IMU data sampled at 25 Hz.
+- The system is optimized for IMU data sampled at 25 Hz.
-- Model performance may degrade in scenarios with strong motion interference.
+- Recognition performance may degrade under strong continuous motion interference.